Image: NASA/JPL/Ted Stryk

 The aims of the project are to improve (a) non-native English-speakers’ communication skills, and (b) cross-border teamwork.

-The results of the study will be presented at the Association for Science Education Annual Conference (7-10 January 2015, University of Reading, UK).
+The results of the study will be presented at the Association for Science Education Annual Conference (University of Reading, UK, 7-10 January 2015).

-I will be also be talking about SkypeRead:Europa at the ATEM Nishi-Nihon Conference (8 November 2014, Hyogo University of Teacher Education, Japan).
+Highlights from a presentation about SkypeRead:Europa at the ATEM Nishi-Nihon Conference (Hyogo University of Teacher Education, November 2014).

 - Join us on a trip to Europa!